abao1999/panda/README.md

 + Ensure the fine-tuned model performance doesn't degrade on the timeseries it was previously trained on

 ## Notes
 + does it make more sense to reestimate period - a surrogate for the timescale, or the lyapunov exponent - a well defined quantity?
+What about using first UPO?
 + Must decide whether we want to use MLM or causal prediction for pretraining
         - MLM is what patchtst does
         - causal prediction is what chronos does